 As a clinical-stage biopharmaceutical company, our operations have consumed significant amounts of cash since our inception.
-We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we conduct our Phase 1b/2a clinical trial of BIO89-100 and seek regulatory approvals for BIO89-10.
+We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we conduct our Phase 1b/2a clinical trial and future clinical trials of BIO89-100 and seek regulatory approvals for BIO89-100.

-We believe that the net proceeds from our IPO, together with our existing cash and cash equivalents will fund our projected operating requirements into the second half of 2021.
+We believe that the net proceeds from our IPO, proceeds available from our line of credit pursuant to our Loan Agreement (as defined below), together with our existing cash and cash equivalents will fund our projected operating requirements into the second half of 2021.
 Our forecast of the period of time through which our financial resources will adequately support our operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Our future funding requirements, both short and long-term, will depend on many factors, including:

-- the initiation, progress, timing, costs and results of preclinical and clinical studies for BIO89-100 and any future product candidates we may develop; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more studies than those that we currently expect or change their requirements on studies that had previously been agreed to;

-- the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing of any patents or other intellectual property rights; - the effect of competing technological and market developments; - market acceptance of any approved product candidates, including product pricing and product coverage and adequate reimbursement by third-party payors; - the cost of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for commercial-scale manufacturing of BIO89-100; and - the cost of establishing sales, marketing and distribution capabilities for BIO89-100 and any future product candidates for which we may receive regulatory approval and that we determine to commercialize ourselves or in collaboration with our future partners.
+- the initiation, progress, timing, costs and results of preclinical and clinical studies for BIO89-100 and any future product candidates we may develop; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more studies than those that we currently expect or change their requirements on studies that had previously been agreed to; - the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing of any patents or other intellectual property rights; - the effect of competing technological and market developments; - market acceptance of any approved product candidates, including product pricing and product coverage and adequate reimbursement by third-party payors; - the cost of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for commercial-scale manufacturing of BIO89-100; and - the cost of establishing sales, marketing and distribution capabilities for BIO89-100 and any future product candidates for which we may receive regulatory approval and that we determine to commercialize ourselves or in collaboration with our future partners.

 We will require additional capital to discover, develop, obtain regulatory approval for and commercialize BIO89-100 and any future product candidates.
-We do not have any committed external source of funds.
+We do not have any committed external source of funds other than the unused portion of the line of credit available to us pursuant to the Loan Agreement.
 We expect to finance future cash needs through public or private equity or debt offerings or product collaborations.
 Additional capital may not be available in sufficient amounts or on reasonable terms, if at all.
 If we do not raise additional capital, we may not be able to expand our operations or otherwise capitalize on our business opportunities, our business and financial condition will be negatively impacted and we may need to: